 The exhibit uses six big projection screens and an immersive audio environment to create a powerful visitor experience out of still imagery and verbatim accounts.
 Shows typically run between five and ten minutes.

 "War in the Holy Lands" is the 4th Chapter in the series.
-It tells the story of the fierce battles, hordes of flies, extreme temperatures, and rampant malaria that New Zealand soldiers faced during the Middle Eastern battles of WW1.
+It told the story of the fierce battles, hordes of flies, extreme temperatures, and rampant malaria that New Zealand soldiers faced during the Middle Eastern battles of WW1.
 As well as the shocking story of the Surafend massacre - the New Zealand military's most shameful day.
 It ran from December 2017 until 19 February 2018.

 Chapter Three, "Passchendaele" opened on 4 October 2017 to coincide with the centenary of the tragic battle.
 The six screen set up was altered slightly for this show, with two of the projectors repositioned to cast film of mud and driving rain across the floor, conveying the horror of the boggy battlefields to visitors.
 A small selection of objects, belonging to soldiers who fought at Passchendaele were exhibited in the showcase.

 Chapter Two, "Dissent" (July - October 2017) focused on opposition to New Zealand's involvement in the First World War.
 "Dissent" was not just about conscientious objectors - it also told the stories of soldiers, iwi, religious groups and politicians that spoke out against the war.

 Chapter One of the series, "Wounded" (April - July 2017) told the story of the tens of thousands of New Zealanders who served overseas during the First World War and had their lives blighted by injuries or sickness.
 It featured four life masks from soldiers with serious facial wounds, made by New Zealand military surgeons whose pioneering work during the war established many of the principles of modern plastic surgery.